ivsg-psu/FieldDataCollection_VisualizingFieldData_PlotCV2X/README.md

 </pre>

   <p align="center">
-    The purpose of this code is to plot various types of geometric shapes and LLA and ENU data on geoplot or ENU plots.
-This library aims to visualize collected data, for example including color-mapping key variables onto geo-locations, thus allowing easy geo-data analysis.
+    The purpose of this code is to plot CV2X data for the purposes of analyzing RSU and OBU performance.
+The basic goals are to assess RSU range and agreement of this with OBU measurements, assess RSU coverage areas (start and end of coverage on roads), and to assess OBU safety metrics such as velocity, lane position, location of lane changes, etc.
     <br />
   </p>
 </p>